How to Find Cheap Flights in 2026

 1. Book in the Sweet Spot, Not Too Early or Too Late

 There is no single magic day, but there is a sweet-spot window.
-Book inside it and you avoid both the early-bird premium and the last-minute panic price.
+Book inside it and you avoid both the early-bird premium and the last-minute panic price, the one my Lisbon friend paid.

 | Trip type | Best booking window | Avoid |